Follow Your Nose -- Which Code Smells are Worth Chasing?: Introduction

-One could measure correlation of the smells and the metrics, but correlation is not causation.
+One could measure correlation of the alerts and the metrics, but correlation is not causation.
 In a world of noisy observations, it is not easy to show causality.
 On the other hand, it is possible to specify properties that are expected to hold if causality actually exists.
-We suggest the following properties: \begin{itemize} \item \hyperref[sect:predictive-power]{Predictive power}: the ability to use smells to detect low-quality files. \item \hyperref[sect:Monotonicity]{Monotonicity}: the smell should be more common in low-quality files than in high-quality files. \item \hyperref[sect:CoChange]{Co-change}: an improvement in quality once a smell is removed. \item \hyperref[sect:Twins]{Predictive power when the developer is controlled}, comparing the quality of files of the same developer differing by a smell. \item \hyperref[sect:length-control]{Predictive power when the length is controlled}, to avoid smells that are merely indications of large code volume. \end{itemize}
+We suggest the following properties, required from a suitable alert: \begin{itemize} \item \hyperref[sect:predictive-power]{Predictive power}: \cite{10.1145/1368088.1368135, 5770619, kremenek2003z} the ability to use alerts to detect low-quality files. \item \hyperref[sect:Monotonicity]{Monotonicity}: \cite{hill1965environment, swanson2015definition} the alert should be more common in low-quality files than in high-quality files. \item \hyperref[sect:CoChange]{Co-change}: \cite{Amit2021CCP} an improvement in quality once an alert is fixed. \item \hyperref[sect:Twins]{Controlling \cite{pearl2009causality} the developer, influencing bug tendency}, comparing the quality of files of the same developer differing by an alert. \item \hyperref[sect:length-control]{Controlling \cite{pearl2009causality} length, influencing bug tendency}, to avoid alerts that are merely indications of large code volume. \end{itemize}

+The desired properties are derived from the alert fixing use case.
+A causal alert should be predictive, more common in problematic files, beneficial when fixed, where the benefit is not due to the developer or length.

+We used the `IllegalCatch' alert as a working example. `IllegalCatch' identifies a too-wide exception class (e.g., Error, Exception) which therefore might catch and hide unintended \emph{other} exceptions.
+It is a common best practice recommendation to avoid such catching \cite{lenarduzzi2020sonarqube,kery2016examining, bestPractices}.
+We will show how our analysis supports this recommendation.